Conspiracy theories and where to find them on TikTok: Abstract

 \section{Abstract}

-TikTok has skyrocketed in popularity over recent years, especially among younger audiences, thanks to its viral trends and social challenges.
-However, concerns have been raised about the potential of this platform to promote and amplify online harmful and dangerous content.
-Leveraging the official TikTok Research API and collecting a longitudinal dataset of 1.5M videos shared in the US over a period of 3 years, our study analyzes the presence of videos promoting conspiracy theories, providing a lower-bound estimate of their prevalence (approximately 0.1\% of all videos) and assessing the effects of the new Creator Program, which provides new ways for creators to monetize, on the supply of conspiratorial content.
-We evaluate the capabilities of state-of-the-art open Large Language Models to identify conspiracy theories after extracting audio transcriptions of videos, finding that they can detect harmful content with high precision but with overall performance comparable to fine-tuned traditional language models such as RoBERTa.
-Our findings are instrumental for content moderation strategies that aim to understand and mitigate the spread of harmful content on rapidly evolving social media platforms like TikTok.
+TikTok has skyrocketed in popularity over recent years, especially among younger audiences.
+However, there are public concerns about the potential of this platform to promote and amplify harmful content.
+This study presents the first systematic analysis of conspiracy theories on TikTok.
+By leveraging the official TikTok Research API we collect a longitudinal dataset of $1.5$M videos shared in the U.S. over three years.
+We estimate a lower bound on the prevalence of conspiratorial videos (up to \num{1000} new videos per month) and evaluate the effects of TikTok's Creativity Program for monetization, observing an overall increase in video duration regardless of content.
+Lastly, we evaluate the capabilities of state-of-the-art open-weight Large Language Models to identify conspiracy theories from audio transcriptions of videos.
+While these models achieve high precision in detecting harmful content (up to $96\%$), their overall performance remains comparable to fine-tuned traditional models such as RoBERTa.
+Our findings suggest that Large Language Models can serve as an effective tool for supporting content moderation strategies aimed at reducing the spread of harmful content on TikTok.